7 Foods You Should Eat to Promote Hair Health

-Pumpkin seeds are rich in B vitamins which are great for hair growth, as well as for bettering the appearance of your hair overall.
+Pumpkin seeds are rich in B vitamins, which are great for hair growth, as well as for improving the appearance of your hair overall.

-Beans contain a lot of iron, one of the body’s essential nutrients that ensures that growth of healthy hair.
+Beans contain a lot of iron, one of the essential nutrients for the health of hair.

 One portion of beans contains approximately half of the recommended daily value of iron.

-Also, beans are rich in zinc and choline which are necessary for the regulating blood circulation in the scalp.
+Beans are also rich in zinc and choline, which are necessary for the regulating blood circulation in the scalp.

-Eggs are one of the most protein-rich foods that you can find, and they also contain a large amount of vitamin B12.
+Eggs are one of the most protein-rich foods that you can find.
+They also contain a large amount of Vitamin B12.

-Just like there are foods that can stimulate hair growth, there are others that we should avoid if our goal is to have healthy, strong hair that grows at a good rate.
+Just like there are foods that can stimulate hair health, there are others that you should avoid if your goal is to have healthy, strong hair.

-These would be the foods that have been refined and that have high amounts of sugar and carbohydrates.
+These would be refined foods and those with a high amount of sugar or other carbohydrates.

-- There are a series of products that cause bloating, a change in hormone levels and increases the possibility of fungal infections, which directly disrupts the hair’s ability to grow.
+- These are components that cause bloating and may cause a change in hormone levels.
+This directly disrupts the hair’s ability to grow.

-In terms of sugar, it is one of the biggest factors, in addition to stress, that can increase hair loss.
-This includes breakage of hair follicles (which causes the hair to not grow).
+Excessive sugar consumption is one of the biggest factors, in addition to stress, that can lead to hair loss.
+It may cause hair follicles to break (which causes the hair to not grow).

-Of course, this doesn’t mean that you have to eliminate all sugars in your diet since it has other properties, it is just good to keep in mind.
+Of course, this doesn’t mean that you have to eliminate all sugar in your diet, but it could weaken your hair if you overdo it.